maxweber/simplevalue.github.io/source/_posts/2013-08-14-froscon-2013-clojure-intro-workshop.markdown

 [FrOSCon](http://www.froscon.de/startseite/), a local open source conference we helped organize.

-It will be a pragmatic hands-on workshop to learn basic syntax and usage patterns.
+It'll be a pragmatic hands-on workshop to learn basic syntax and usage patterns.
 Participants can pair up and implement
 [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life).